BND Hamburger Icon

 Not all PEOs are accredited, but working with an accredited PEO can minimize your risk.

-Three agencies provide accreditation or certification for PEOs: the ESAC, IRS and Certification Institute.
+Three agencies provide accreditation or certification for PEOs: the Employer Services Assurance Corporation (ESAC), IRS and Certification Institute.

-• ESAC: The Employer Services Assurance Corporation (ESAC) accredits PEOs that meet its gold standard for best practices and financial responsibility.
-ESAC accreditation demonstrates a PEO’s financial stability, ethical business conduct, and adherence to operational standards and regulatory requirements.
+• ESAC: The ESAC accredits PEOs that meet its gold standard for best practices and financial responsibility.
+The ESAC accreditation demonstrates a PEO’s financial stability, ethical business conduct and adherence to operational standards and regulatory requirements.

 • Certification Institute: Risk management is the Certification Institute’s focus.
-To certify, PEOs must have extensive risk management practices in place along with additional qualifications and requirements, and they must pass a review process.
+To certify, PEOs must have extensive risk management practices in place along with additional qualifications and requirements and they must pass a review process.

 Working with a PEO recognized by one of these three organizations ensures you’re choosing a reliable partner and minimizing the risks associated with co-employment arrangements.